1n1t6Sh3ll/1n1t6sh3ll/README.md

 * No Hates and rages
 * To improve and remove my weakness
 * More bounties
-* Work Hard with smart work
+* HardWork  with SmartWork
-* Also Last, Give my best at every Place
+* Also one more Last 🤏, Give my best at every Place

 - 🔭 I’m currently working on Reverse Engineering, Automation in BB and B3ing b3tt3r Hum4n.